alok-kumar21/LinkUp-frontend/README.md

 **Events Filtering**

-- Users can filter events by online (virtual) or offline (in-person) meetups.
+- Users can filter events by online (virtual) or offline (in-person) Linkup.

 **Event Listing**

-- Displays a list of upcoming meetup events in a clean, user-friendly interface.
+- Displays a list of upcoming Linkup events in a clean, user-friendly interface.

 **Event Details**